JKU-ICG/AOS/AOS for DJI/README.md

 We make the new app and a description available here soon.

-While the SDK4 version of the app (see below) was controlled by softbuttons and sliders on touchscreens (phones of smartcontrollers), the DJI SDK 5 is mainly controlled by hardware buttons and sticks of the smart controllers.
+While the SDK4 version of the app (see below) was controlled by softbuttons and sliders on touchscreens (phones of smart controllers), the DJI SDK 5 version is mainly controlled by hardware buttons and sticks of the smart controllers.
 This is more robust and supports first-person-view (FPV) flights with goggles.
 The controll assigments are as follows: